Skip to main content

 The Body’s Return to Baseline

-Think of your as a finely tuned orchestra.
+Think of your endocrine system as a finely tuned orchestra.
 Ovarian stimulation calls for the string and brass sections to play at their maximum volume for a short period.
 Afterward, the conductor must guide the entire orchestra back to its normal, harmonious state.

 Nutrition and lifestyle choices act as the conductor’s baton, providing the precise cues needed for each section to find its place again.
 The primary goals during this recovery phase are to manage inflammation, support the liver’s role in processing hormones, and regulate the nervous system’s response to stress.